MicrosoftEdge/MSEdgeExplainers/WebInstall/explainer_cross_domain.md

 There are two main use cases that the Web Install API enables for cross-domain origins:

 ### **Web app installation from associated domain**

 An (out-of-scope) domain associated to a web app could prompt for the installation of said web app.
-The typical use case for this is a marketing website of a service that can offer their customers to install the assocaited web app.
+The typical use case for this is a marketing website that can offer their customers a direct way to install the associated web app.

 As an example, a user can navigate to the `streamflix.com` website and find UX that allows them to install the associated application found in `streamflix.app`.

 ```javascript
 /* Example that uses the Permissions API to check if the installation permission is set before calling the install method */